 According to the source, the main reason for Kamal’s dismissal was that he made a seemingly minor programming change in his last episode on August 2, going against instructions handed down by a group of young graduates of the Presidential Leadership Program (PLP) who have been put in charge of editorial content for all channels owned by the General Intelligence Service (GIS), including DMC.

 The GIS owns the Egyptian Media Group, the biggest media conglomerate in Egypt and the parent company of several media organizations, including ONtv and the Youm7 news organization.
 The GIS also owns D Media, which owns the DMC network, Radio 9090 and mobtada.com.
-The GIS also has majority stakes in channels like al-Hayat TV, al-Nahar TV and CBC TV.
+The GIS additionally has majority stakes in channels like al-Hayat TV, al-Nahar TV and CBC TV.

 Production teams at television channels under GIS control have been receiving daily emails from PLP graduates for the past two months with detailed instructions on what topics should be covered and a list of guests for each show, the source added.